Certified Africa| Travel Africa Simplified

 Quick Summary:

-• Citizenship Ceremony: March 5, 2026 with President John Mahama
+• Citizenship Ceremony: March 5, 2026 (ceremony continues in waves beyond this date)

-• Eligibility: 18+ years old, two-year residence permit, DNA proof of Ghanaian descent
+• Eligibility: 18+ years old, two-year residence permit, evidence of strong ties to Ghana

 Official Public Service Announcement: Ghana Citizenship by Registration